Apologies, in setting up Patreon as an alternative subscription method some had requested, I accidentally blocked non Patreon subscribers. Fixed now.

 Six more days roll by in comparative inactivity, with the frustration of being unable to publish or film anything.
 Israeli bombing intensifies, and starts to occur by day as well as night.
 The wanton destruction in Southern areas is appalling and the Israelis also start bombing heavily the Bekaa Valley, North East of Beirut, massacring civilians mercilessly.
 Photographs of dead infants start once again to flood my timeline.

-On the Tuesday evening, now nine days after arrival, we were approached in our hotel by a man from General Security, who presents each of us with a summons (“convocation”) to reappear at their HQ at 9am the next day.
+On the Tuesday evening, now nine days after arrival, we are approached in our hotel by a man from General Security, who presents each of us with a summons (“convocation”) to reappear at their HQ at 9am the next day.
 He says it is to collect our passports.
 We suspect it is more complicated than that, and try without success to find a lawyer to accompany us.

 The next morning we arrive promptly at 9am, and to our dismay are taken again to the same floor we were held in before.
 We are locked in a dirty waiting room with a single wooden bench and a mattress on the floor.
 Gradually three other people join us, all suspects.